tlipinski/transfer-money-saga/readme.md

 ### database (lib)

-All documents are stored in Couchbase.
+All documents are stored in Postgres.
 This library hides all details related to this specific database.
 Probably it's not a good idea to make database client wrappers like this but it just makes this example code a bit cleaner